Ashley Meier Balances Study, Sport, and Service

-Growing up in Strongsville, Ohio, near Cleveland, Ashley Meier had not heard much about Virginia Tech.
-But the talented soccer player knew she wanted to compete in a strong and competitive conference like the Atlantic Coast Conference.
+Growing up near Cleveland, Ashley Meier had not heard much about Virginia Tech.
+But the talented soccer player knew she wanted to compete in a strong and competitive conference, such as the Atlantic Coast Conference.

 “I came down to Virginia Tech with my dad and absolutely fell in love with the campus and coaching staff,” Meier said.
-While soccer brought her to Blacksburg, the community itself stood out from other campuses.
+While soccer brought her to Blacksburg, the university distinguished itself.
 “One thing that really stood out to me was just how nice people are in this community.
 When I left, I told my dad I wanted to commit.”

 During her four years as a starter for the soccer team, Meier celebrated many accomplishments on the field, including being the second all-time leading scorer and winner of the 2014 ACC Must See Moment of the Year, among other accolades.